eo33/second-attempt-tokped/README.md

 ### Custom: Selected contact (IN PROGRESS):
 As a user, I want to be able to see the contact details of the first contact appearing on the screen:
+- The selected contact should be highlighted to show it is currently being selected.
+(DONE)
 - After creating a new user using the Add button, user should see the details of the newly created contact, and the page should also be updated according.
 - After clicking on the Fav button or Back button, user should see the details of the first appearing contact.
-- The selected contact should be highlighted to show it is currently being selected.

 ### Use the following tech (IN PROGRESS):
 - CSS-in-JS using Emotion